hmuchalski/hmuchalski.github.io/teaching/syllabus-128A-2177.md

 ## Learning targets and assessments

-The content and the skills you will learn in the course are given in a list of 16 Learning Targets (LTs).
+The content and the skills you will learn in the course are given in a [list of 16 Learning Targets][learning-targets] (LTs).
 The list is appended to the end of the syllabus.
 During the course, you’ll be expected to provide evidence that you can perform the tasks that are given in the Learning Targets by completing Learning Target Assessments (LTAs).
 These will be short quizzes, each addressing a single Learning Target.
 For example, the assessment for the Learning Target 1.4 (“I can use words and drawings to read and communicate stereochemical information”) may consist of questions that will ask you to demonstrate that skill.

 Learning Target Assessments are graded either *satisfactory* or *unsatisfactory*.
 What constitutes *satisfactory* or *unsatisfactory* work will be spelled out explicitly for each Learning Target and made known to you in advance.
-See the section below titled “Grading System” for information on how to retake Learning Target assessment that is marked *unsatisfactory*.
+See the section about the [grading system](#grading-system) for information on how to retake Learning Target assessment that is marked *unsatisfactory*.

-Your mastery of basic skills will also be assessed through a comprehensive final exam given during finals week.
-The final exam time will be divided into two one hour sessions.
-The first hour will be dedicated to a comprehensive exam designed by the American Chemical Society.
-During the second hour, you will be able to make up LTAs you haven’t passed during the semester (with some restrictions, see below).
+Your mastery of basic skills will also be assessed through a comprehensive ACS exam given during finals week.
+The final exam is composed of 70 multiple choice questions designed by the American Chemical Society.

-## Engagement credits
+## Pre-class assignments and engagement credits {#pre-class-ec}

 *Engagement* in the course means preparing well for class and participating productively both in and outside of class.
 The more engaged you are in the class, the better you will learn the material; conversely, students who disengage and try to complete the course from a distance generally have a hard time succeeding.